-The scheduled bus (weekdays) from Tromsø 16.35 which corresponds with the ferry 18.20.
+Karlsøya is located in Karlsøy municipality, a good hour's car / bus ride north of Tromsø.
+The easiest way is to take the scheduled bus (weekdays) from Tromsø at 16.35 which corresponds with the ferry at 18.20.
 On weekdays you can take the ferry 07.20, which corresponds by bus to Tromsø and the airport.

 There is free camping on the island so now you have the opportunity to combine fantastic nature experiences with festival life.
 We also have an "official" festival camp in addition to a child-friendly and drug-free family camp.
 It is possible to bring a motorhome, but we would recommend leaving the car on Hansnes ferry quay and bring a tent and backpack on the ferry.

 Now there are only three short months left until we gather in creative interaction at Karlsøy in Troms!

 The festival association has come to life, the program is on its way to the public and this year's poster is about to be completed.
 This year, as last year, the festival is organized as a joint venture, where the currency is time, desire, interest and effort.
 The reward comes in the form of mastery, social interaction, belonging, identity and, not least, quantities of rich art, music, food and other cultural expressions in the world's most beautiful nature.